 - Do not accept incoming messages from sign-in names that are not on your contact list.
 If someone wants to begin to communicate with you via IM, they should email you or phone you to exchange IM sign-in names.

 - Most IM companies will contact you when a new upgrade or security patch is available.
-Install the upgrade or patch ASAP since many times the company is addressing a security flaw.
+Install the upgrade or patch ASAP since often the company is addressing a security flaw.